dewaalaw/dsprojects/traffic-flow-forecast/README.md

 ## File Structure
 The `src` folder contains the Python codebooks (cb) numbered 0 to 2.
 - cb_0: Upload data; feature engineering &amp; data exploration; seasonality check; train &amp; test data split; train &amp; test data save.
-- cb_1: Implement a linear- and deep learning model for a single- &amp; multi-step model, as well as a multi-outpute model showing a single-step prediction of temperature and traffic volume.
+- cb_1: Implement a linear- and deep learning model for a single- &amp; multi-step prediction; as well as a multi-output model, showing a single-step prediction of temperature and traffic volume.
-- cb_2: Implement the LSTM and CNN architecture
+- cb_2: Implement the LSTM &amp; CNN architecture

 ## Evaluation and Conclusion
 A better performing model does not imply a better neural-net architecture.
 Rather, it depends on the problem to be solved.
 Three predictive problems were solved, namely the prediction of a one hour timestep, a 24-hour timestep, and a multi-ouput prediction of tempearture and traffic volume for a one hour timestep.
 The results are displayed for each of these scenarious.